skatsubo/immich-metadata-exporter/README.md

 First, it extracts metadata from the database (by invoking psql in the database container) and saves it as a JSON file in exiftool format.
 Next, it invokes exiftool (in the Immich server container) to actually write sidecar files using data from the JSON file.

 The script does not modify Immich database in any way.
 E.g. upon creating a sidecar on disk it will not update `sidecarPath` value for the asset in the database.
-(Trigger the metadata refresh or sidecar discovery jobs to let Immich discover new sidecars.)
+(Trigger the sidecar discovery job to let Immich discover new sidecars.)

 ## Caveats